 - Tinnitus retraining therapy (TRT), auditory integration therapy (AIT) and cognitive-behavioral therapy are also helpful for many.

-For more information or to schedule an appointment with a hearing expert, call Lake Jackson ENT today.
+For more information or to schedule an appointment with a hearing expert, call Lake Jackson ENT & Med Spa today.